 As a condition of initial and continued enrollment as a student in the diocesan schools, a student's conduct must be consistent with Catholic faith and morals.
-Conduct which is inconsistent with Catholic faith and morals, which is a threat to the health, safety, and welfare of other students and/or which causes scandal, impairs or threatens to impair the reputation of the Church or its schools, is grounds for disciplinary sanctions up to and including immediate expulsion.
+Conduct which is

 1. Academics

 Participation in the Columbus Catholic High School interscholastic athletic program is a privilege.
 Students participating must abide by specific Rules of Eligibility established by the WIAA and Diocese of La Crosse.